Rebornify/study-buddy/README.md

      ```
      source .venv/bin/activate
      ```

 5. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```

-6. Set up your OpenAI API credentials:
+6. Set up your environment variables:
-   - Create a `.env` file in the project root directory
+   - Create a `.env` file in the project root directory with the following content:
-   - Add your OpenAI API key in the following format:
      ```
-     OPENAI_API_KEY=your-api-key
+     OPENAI_API_KEY=your-openai-api-key
+     MONGO_CONNECTION_STRING=your-mongodb-connection-string
      ```

-7. Set up MongoDB:
-   - Install MongoDB on your system or use a hosted MongoDB service
-   - Update the MongoDB connection details in `main.py` if necessary
+7. Configure the `config.yaml` file:
+   - Create a `config.yaml` file in the project root with the following structure:
+     ```yaml
+     cookie:
+       expiry_days: 30
+       key: your_secret_key  # Must be a string
+       name: study_buddy_cookie
+     credentials:
+       usernames:
+     ```
+   - You can modify the cookie settings if desired, but the default values should work fine for most users.
+   - The `credentials:` section will be automatically populated as users register.

 ## Usage

-1. Make sure you have activated the virtual environment (if you created one)
+1. Ensure your virtual environment is activated

 2. Run the application:
    ```
    streamlit run main.py
    ```

-3. Access the application in your web browser at `http://localhost:8501`
+3. Open your web browser and go to `http://localhost:8501`

-4. Follow the new workflow in the sidebar:
+4. Register a new account or log in if you already have one

+5. Use the sidebar to navigate:
+   - **Home**: Get an overview of Study Buddy
+   - **New Chat**: Start a new study session
+   - **Chat History**: Access your previous sessions

+6. To begin studying:
+   1. Go to "New Chat"
-   1. **Upload Files**: Use the file uploader to add your study materials (PDF or TXT files)
+   2. Upload your study materials (PDF or TXT files)
-   2. **Process Files**: Click the "Process Files" button to upload and process your files
+   3. Click "Upload File(s)" to process them
+   4. Click "Create Assistant" to set up your AI tutor
-   3. **Create Thread**: After processing files, enter a title for your study session and click "Create Thread and Start Chat"
+   5. Name your study session and click "Start Chatting"

-5. Once the chat is initiated, type your questions or messages in the input box and press Enter to send
+7. In the chat:
+   - Ask questions about your materials
-6. The AI assistant will provide responses based on the uploaded study materials
+   - Your AI tutor will respond based on your uploaded content

-7. Previous threads will be displayed on the main page, allowing you to resume a conversation by clicking on the corresponding "Resume" button
+8. Return to previous sessions anytime via "Chat History"

 ## Contributing